yrdsb-peths/first-branch-340821446-yrdsb/README.md

 # Git terminology, history, branching

-Look at the current github *Issues* by clicking on its tab.

-Complete all of the *Issues*.
+Don't look at the current GitHub *Issues*, because there aren't any.